Submitted: 24 October 2016; Revised: 27 February 2017; Accepted: 28 February 2017; Published online first: 13 March 2017

 In developing countries, including the Middle East and North Africa, the pharmaceutical sector is relatively unregulated, and the extent of regulation depends on level of income, policies and degree of inclusion of the healthcare system in the national vision.
 This can occasionally affect the availability and affordability of certain drugs.
 Temporary deficits in the procurement of affordable essential medicines can negatively affect patients with non-communicable diseases, notably the pharmaceutical management of chronic cardiovascular diseases highly prevalent in Middle Eastern and North African countries .

 We conducted a literature review to evaluate whether the inefficiency of the pharmaceutical sector is a result of absence of policies or lack of implementation and enforcement of policies in developing countries.
 The review covered English and Arabic scientific journals (including both experimental and observational studies) and government publications published between January 2000 and March 2016 covering pharmaceutical pricing policies and their effect.
 The search was conducted across several databases, including PubMed, PQ Central, EconLit, ProQuest, CINAHL, Scopus, ScienceDirect, Cochrane, WHOLIS, WHOCC, and Web of Knowledge.
 The search terms used were ‘drug’, ‘medicine’, ‘pharmaceutical’, ‘price, pricing’, ‘price containment’, ‘price control’, ‘pricing strategy’, ‘pricing policy’, and ‘developing countries’ or ‘LMICs’ where applicable.
 Grey literature search was also conducted through government publications, WHO/HAI reports and Open Grey database in addition to using the search engine Google Scholar.
 This search yielded 1,250 studies.
 After removing duplicates and screening against the inclusion criteria, i.e. descriptive or quasi-experimental policies, initiatives and strategies to control prices, 87 publications were identified for full-text screening.
 This produced 25 eligible studies which were included in the systematic review, see Table 1.
-Eighteen covered Asian countries, five from African countries and three from Latin and South America.
+Eighteen covered Asian countries, five from African countries, two from South America, and one from Mexico.

 The policies identified in the eligible studies pertained mainly to disease-specific and essential medicines, see Table 1.
 These policies were mapped to the WHO guidelines on pharmaceutical pricing policies .
 An explorative synthesis of the 25 included studies showed that the most commonly used policies are external reference pricing and mark-up regulation, whereas tax exemptions and health technology assessment were the least used.
 In most of the cases reviewed, policies have been ineffective because of poor legislative framework, lack of pre- and post-implementation activities, and non-compliance by various stakeholders.
 Six out of the 25 studies were quasi-experimental (pre-/post-implementation), which allowed for a qualitative synthesis.
 Due to the diversity of outcomes measured, a quantitative comparison was not possible; nevertheless, the policies demonstrated a favourable impact toward lowering the price of medicines.
 These decreases in prices were undermined by either an increase in utilization, or long periods for the decreases to occur.